okbob/ncurses-st-menu/README.md

 ## Building PDCurses

 This is a simple overview on building PDcurses from source.
-For the latest info refer to the README files.
+For the latest info refer to the README files for each build directory/type.

 ### X11